$

 Research & discovery phase

 I started my research and discovery journey with a bit of reading.
 What I was stepping into here was a land of coupons, studded with its own nuances, ones that needed to be considered as this was the first time coupons were being baked into the product at Fiverr.
+Among many other articles, this article by the Nielsen Norman Group gave me a great deal of information.

 There is a nuance here that may be unexpected: Coupon fields, when empty, can actually decrease sales.
 Why?
 This is because some people will see it, and think “Oh there is a coupon discount for this!
 Maybe I will go look for the coupon on the internet” but to the dismay of many an e-commerce site, many of these users get distracted in the process, abandoning their purchase.

-market research
+Market research

 I looked at 10+ products and took detailed notes about what works and what does not about their flow, messaging/communication and UI conventions.
 Below, I would like to highlight two examples that stood out to me.

-Amazon has Coupons, and when I thought about the naming (“Coupon”), I started wondering what differentiates Coupons from other discount methods on Amazon.
+Amazon has Coupons, and when I thought about the naming (“Coupon”) I started wondering what differentiates Coupons from other discount methods on Amazon.
 I did some digging and found out that there are a total of four discount terms in use on Amazon:

 Seller promo